Vyral/mark-adams/_posts/2021-02-12-winter-sowing-in-10-easy-steps.md

 &emsp;**5\.** Use a marker or even your fingers to poke holes in the dirt, about 1.5 inches deep

-&emsp;**6\.** Place your seeds in the holes, cover them with soil, and wet them—make sure it’s as wet as possible before you seal the jug up to promote condensation inside
+&emsp;**6\.** Place your seeds in the holes, cover them with soil, and wet them—make sure it’s as wet as possible before you seal the jug up &emsp;to promote condensation inside

 &emsp;**7\.** Put the top half of the jug back on the bottom half and seal them together with duct tape